-As our mission at Foodaciously is to let everyone enjoy delicious food without compromise, we have made this recipe paleo, dairy-free, gluten-free and sugar-free.
+As our mission at Foodaciously is to let everyone enjoy delicious food without compromise, we have made this recipe dairy-free, gluten-free and without added sugars.

 So it’s perfect for those with specific dietary requirements or those who just want to bake something tasty and healthy.
 For more allergen-friendly recipes, check out our Smart Search tool.

 What makes this recipe a healthy alternative to the common chocolate cupcakes are:

 Almond Flour: it’s the best gluten-free alternative to wheat flour and provides healthy fats, proteins, fibres and Vitamin E. It also gives natural sweetness and moisture to the cupcakes.

 Soy Yogurt: a great plant-based alternative to dairy products as it has the same amount of proteins.
 In this recipe, it replaces oil, butter, and milk and makes the muffin moist and dense.